SdgSoft/my-crypto-funds/backend/README.md

 The server will run on `http://localhost:8000`.

+### Troubleshooting & Environment Notes

+- **Node.js Version**: Use Node.js v18 or newer for backend compatibility.
+- **SQL Schema File**: The database schema is located at `src/my-sql/create-database.sql`.
+Execute this file in MySQL Workbench or via command line to set up tables.
+- **.env Security**: Never commit your `.env` file to version control.
+It contains sensitive credentials and API keys.
+- **Common Issues**:
+  - _Database connection errors_: Check your `.env` settings and ensure MySQL is running.
+  - _Missing tables_: Make sure you executed the SQL schema file.
+  - _API key errors_: Verify your CoinMarketCap API key is correct and active.
+  - _Port conflicts_: Ensure nothing else is running on port 8000.

 ## Project Structure

 - `src/` - Source code
 - `dist/` - Compiled code
 - `routes/` - API route definitions
 - `utils/` - Utility functions

+- `src/my-sql/create-database.sql` - SQL schema for database setup

 ## API